rocicorp/replicache/README.md

 # Overview

-To integrate Replicache into an existing service, you're gonna make changes on both the client and the server.

 ![Picture of Replicache Architecture](diagram.png)

+Replicache is a per-user cache that sits between your backend and client.
+To integrate Replicache, you will make changes to both your backend and your client.

 # Client Side